-- 6.1 Officers recommend that members decide that the evidence is sufficient to authorise the Service Director, Legal, Governance and Commissioning to make a definitive map modification order ("DMMO)" to record a public footpath between points A and B on appended plan App Y, under section 53 (3) c (i) of the Wildlife & Countryside Act 1981. - Officers further recommend that if further to the recommendation at 6.1 above, an order is made, members authorise the Service Director, Legal, Governance and Commissioning to confirm the order or if opposed, to submit it to the Secretary of State at DEFRA to determine.
+- 6.1 Officers recommend that members choose option 2 at paragraph 2.62 and decide that the evidence is sufficient to authorise the Service Director, Legal, Governance and Commissioning to make a definitive map modification order ("DMMO)" to record public footpaths as shown on appended plan App Z, under section 53 (3) c (i) of the Wildlife & Countryside Act 1981, but not to make any modification under s 53 (3) c (iii) regarding the recorded width of Huddersfield footpath 345. - Officers further recommend that if further to the recommendation at 6.1 above, an order is made, members authorise the Service Director, Legal, Governance and Commissioning to confirm the order or if opposed, to submit it to the Secretary of State at DEFRA to determine.